redis-developer/redis-ai-resources/vector-database/nodejs/README.md

 ## Summary <a name="summary"></a>
 This provides a series of examples of how to use Redis VSS in a Nodejs domain.
-Both standalone vector searches and searches in conjunction with AI queries are demonstrated.
+Both standalone vector searches and searches in conjunction with generative AI queries are demonstrated.

 ## Architecture <a name="architecture"></a>
 ![architecture](https://docs.google.com/drawings/d/e/2PACX-1vQlOwYbS5EN29m1Ld2lbZQA16oiB4h1T_x8q0N9_pi8pYNiDQw9igTsP9IZVm1Zje_FQvgag9GJqlaW/pub?w=462&h=268)